 You would need to complete enrolment, mid-term and post programme questionnaires, attend the online training, consent to a DBS check and commit to 20 weeks of mentoring.
 You will receive payment of £13.20 per session.

 - Enrol as a mentor in the Pathway programme

 - Contact us at: email@example.com

 Information meeting for prospective mentors

-We are holding an information meeting for new mentors on Thursday 18 February at 6 pm.
+We are holding an information meeting for new mentors on Monday 12 July at 6 pm.

 Current Tool Up mentors will be in attendance to share their experience.

-Zoom link will be after registration.
+Zoom link will be sent after registration.